Watch Folders

-Using watch folders is the most convenient way to import media files into Nebula.
+Using watch folders is the most convenient way to automate media file ingestion in Nebula.

-To use watch folders, use a single instance of the watch service.
+To enable watch folders, you must configure and run a single instance of the watch service in your setup.

 <service>